wenjietseng/wjt-website-archived/experiments.md

 - a video (show real hand and virtual hand at the same time

 ### A.1 Three techniques

-#### Direct
-intro
-video

-#### Attach
-intro
-video

-#### Physical hand
-intro
+- Direct: intro + video
-video
+- Attach: intro + video
+- Physical hand: intro + video

-- evaluate three techniques: direct, attach, and physical hand
-- three techniques X two target layouts you will have to go through 30 task in each combination
-- after each mapping, there would be a questionnaire
+evaluate three techniques: direct, attach, and physical hand, three techniques X two target layouts you will have to go through 30 task in each combination, after each mapping, there would be a questionnaire.

 ### A.2 The task
 1. before each combination, there is a practicing phase.